bibekaryal86/pets-all-in-one/README.md

 * Local: Use container like Tomcat.
 This can be used as well: https://github.com/bibekaryal86/simple-jetty-container
 * Docker: For local deployment, docker can be used as well, although this repo does not contain `Dockerfile`
 * AWS: Upload the WAR file to Elastic Beanstalk, set the environment variables, and that should be it.
 The `.ebextensions` folder in `src/main/webapp` contains configurations for viewing logs in the AWS UI.
-* GCP:

-The App can be run locally or AWS or GCP.
-To run in AWS, upload WAR file, set the environment variables, and that's it.
-The .ebextensions folder in src/main/webapp contains configurations for viewing logs in the AWS UI.
-To run in GCP App Engine, use the GCP plugin for easy way, the environment variables are set in the appengine-web.xml.

-Deployed to:
+* GCP: Use `Cloud Tools for Eclipse` plugin for Eclipse for easiest way to deploy.
+It requires `appengine-web.xml` in the `WEB-INF` folder besides `web.xml` where environment variables should be set (DUMMY file with dummy passwords provided)

+This app is deployed to:
 * AWS: http://petsuimpa.us-east-1.elasticbeanstalk.com/home.pets
 * GCP: http://petsuimpa.appspot.com/home.pets